A 1990s Minimalist Conversion of a Former Sheep Barn Near Saint-Paul-de-Vence For Sale

 Set within an olive grove, the artist’s private retreat was developed within the stone walls of a former bergerie—a traditional rural sheepfold common in southern France—and reimagined as a minimalist residence.
 Morabito, a French artist and interior designer whose work is defined by sculptural, all-white interiors, works across design, art and interior scenography, creating tightly conceived environments in which furniture, architecture and light are treated as part of the same composition.

-The property extends to approximately 305 m² (3,282 sq ft) across the main house and a series of smaller cabins, set within more than 2.5 hectares (around 6.2 acres) of terraced, olive-filled gardens, with a long rectangular swimming pool.
+The property offers 305 m² (3,282 sq ft) across the main house and a series of smaller cabins, set within more than 2.5 hectares (around 6.2 acres) of terraced, olive-filled gardens, with a long rectangular swimming pool.

 It’s located near Saint-Paul-de-Vence, a hilltop village set inland between Nice and Cannes, away from the Riviera’s coastal strip.
 Long associated with artists including Pablo Picasso, Henri Matisse and Marc Chagall—who lived and is buried there—the French village remains a notable centre for modern and contemporary art.